 A commonly used but unsuccessful and equally dangerous method of unblocking a blocked toilet is repeatedly flushing.
 If your toilet is suspected to be blocked then you should not continue to flush it.
 This is not advisable as the bowl itself could fill up and potentially overflow.
 The result will simply be that the cleanup job has just got even bigger.

-An important distinction can be made between two broad types of a blocked toilet.
+An important distinction can be made between two broad types of blocked toilets.
 Your toilet is likely to be totally blocked if no water is draining out of the bowl after being left for a while, however, if it drains out slowly but doesn’t remove all of the waste then it is partially blocked.

 How Do I Unblock a Blocked Toilet?

+So, how to clear a blocked toilet.
 Before you begin the toilet unblocking process it is important to prepare appropriately beforehand.
 This is vital in order to have the best chance of success and also minimise against the chance of causing further damage or creating more mess.

 The first thing you should try to do is turn off your water supply if possible.
 This will stop any risk of flooding which could cause further damage to your home.
 Many toilets will have a faucet behind them that you can use to shut off the water supply.
 If you are unable to find the faucet then you should be able to turn off the water for the whole house at the stopcock.